Aqll/robot-kinematics-solver/README.md

 ## Overview

-This project explores the use of non-linear equations in robotics/animation applications, focusing on inverse kinematic problems.
+This project explores the use of non-linear equations in robotics applications, focusing on inverse kinematic problems.
 Inverse kinematics involves determining the joint orientations in terms of angles that satisfy a given set of constraints, such as positioning the end-effector (tip of the manipulator) at a specific position.
 This problem often requires numerical solutions, and in this project, we evaluate Newton's and Broyden's methods for solving non-linear systems of equations in inverse kinematic applications.

 ## Objective